-It's also only 28 inches, which makes 4K look unbelievably crisp (in our humble opinion) and doesn't require a ton of space with your setup.
+When it comes to the monitor's size, It's also only 28 inches, which makes 4K look unbelievably crisp (in our humble opinion) and doesn't require a ton of space with your setup.

-It's another impressive monitor and one we'd say is well worth checking out on your search.
+The Gigabyte M28U is another impressive monitor and one we'd say is well worth checking out on your search.

 Best HDMI 2.1 Monitor ACER - Acer Nitro XV282K

 It's 144hz with FreeSync Premium for tear-free gameplay, and of course, its response time is staggeringly low coming in at just 1ms.